IAero Airways: Further development as iAero

 In May 2019, Swift became a subsidiary of iAero Group, an aviation service firm minority owned by The Blackstone Group.
-Swift Air has announced that it intends to rebrand itself as iAero Airways, following its recent takeover by the iAero Group.
+Swift Air announced that it intended to rebrand itself as iAero Airways, following its recent takeover by the iAero Group.
 A filing with the US Department of Transportation (DOT) on September 9, 2019, stated that, at present time, it intends to retain its corporate name - Swift Air, LLC - and therefore does not seek the re-issuance of its operating licenses and certificates.
 By December 31, 2019, Swift Air subsequently transition its rebrand as iAero Airways.

 On September 20, 2023, the airline announced that it would be filing for Chapter 11 bankruptcy.
 On March 14, 2024, it was announced that Eastern Air Express had bid $71 Million dollars to acquire the carrier's assets out of bankruptcy.
 However, on April 1, 2024, President Timothy Rainey announced in a memo to staff members that the airline would cease all operations at the end of the day on April 6, 2024.
+The company converted its case to a Chapter 7 bankruptcy liquidation on April 15, 2024.